Bryan Ramos: Chicago White Sox

 On May 4, 2024, Ramos was promoted to the major leagues for the first time after Danny Mendick was placed on the injured list due to lower back tightness.
-Ramos appeared in the ninth inning as a defensive replacement for the Chicago White Sox against the St. Louis Cardinals.
+Ramos appeared in the ninth inning as a defensive replacement against the St. Louis Cardinals.
+He made 32 appearances for the White Sox during his rookie campaign, batting .202/.252/.333 with three home runs and 11 RBI.

 Ramos played for the Triple-A Charlotte Knights for most of the 2025 season.
-He joined the White Sox on September 1.
-After batting 2-for-12 in four games, he returned to Triple-A.
+He joined the White Sox on September 1, 2025.
+After going 2-for-12 in four games for Chicago, Ramos returned to Triple-A.

+On January 29, 2026, Ramos was designated for assignment by the White Sox following the signing of Seranthony Domínguez.

+Baltimore Orioles

+On February 1, 2026, Ramos was traded to the Baltimore Orioles in exchange for cash considerations.
+On February 6, Ramos was claimed off waivers by the St. Louis Cardinals.
+The Cardinals designated him for assignment on February 16 and he returned to the Orioles on another waiver claim four days later.
+On March 25, Ramos was designated for assignment by the Orioles after failing to make the team's Opening Day roster.
+The following day, he cleared waivers and was sent outright to the Triple-A Norfolk Tides.

 Personal life

 In 2024, Ramos became a United States citizen.